lucasnoah/hidex-python/README.md

 hidex-python
 ============

 A python module that apadts the HIDEX high dimensional explorer.
+Hidex is a  a family word co-occurrence model built by cyrus.
+You can find his work here: https://github.com/cyrus/high-dimensional-explorer/

 This module places the files in the directory structure necisary for HIDEX to funciton, then runs Popen commands to execute hidex.